 Based at Thompsons Solicitors’ Leeds centre, Marion Voss is a highly respected solicitor and one of the firms’ senior associates specialising in industrial diseases, particularly those associated with exposure to asbestos.

-Apart from taking complex cases herself – several of them have been worth in excess of £500,000 - Marion heads a group of lawyers specialising in diseases contracted at work.
+Apart from taking complex cases herself – several of them have been worth in excess of £500,000 - Marion heads up a group of lawyers specialising in asbestos-related diseases.

 Bearing in mind the lethal nature of diseases such as mesothelioma, Marion always strives to complete the cases as quickly as feasible, gaining the highest possible damages for her clients.
 She is renowned for her caring attitude to claimants, making sure they understand the law and ensuring they are kept up to date with the latest developments in their claim.

-In her spare time, Marion rides horses, plays netball and is a season ticket holder at Manchester City.
+In her spare time, Marion rides horses, plays netball and enjoys watching football.

 MARION’S CASE EXPERIENCE

-The Association of Personal Injury Lawyers recognises Marion as a specialist litigator.
+The Association of Personal Injury Lawyers recognises Marion as a specialist asbestos litigator, occupational disease solicitor and senior litigator.
 She is also a member of the Law Society’s Personal Injury Panel.

 Tracy Morris: “Just wanted to say a huge thank you for all your hard work and empathy whilst dealing with my dad's case.”